rodricksnyc/front-end-challenge-angular/README.md

 Faker-js used for data

-Unit test with Jest for AddressCard component
+Two unit test with Jest for AddressCard component

 Then deploy to Heroku using Express